RikoLi/isee-ai-prj1/solution.md

 In the N-Puzzle problem, different states with particular position of each number can be considered as different nodes in a tree or a graph.
 We need to use some metrics to evaluate the "similarity" between the initial node and the goal node.
 All of the valid metrics can act as heuristics.

-I developed 4 portential distance metrics as heuristics:
+I developed 6 portential distance metrics as heuristics:
 1. Euclidean distance
 1. Position of the blank
 1. Chebyshev distance
+1. Hamming distance
-1. Sum of distance of misplaced boxes
+1. Manhattan distance
+1. Mixed method

 ### Insight
 #### 1. Euclidean distance